Korean-Style Spareribs image

 For the marinade:

-Place all the marinade ingredients, except cilantro, in a blender and puree.
+1. In a blender, place all the marinade ingredients, except cilantro, and puree.

 For the gochujang barbecue sauce:

-While ribs are cooking, place marinade in a sauce pan, bring to a boil, then simmer for 5 minutes.
+2. While ribs are cooking, place marinade in a saucepan, bring to a boil and then simmer for 5 minutes.
 Set aside.

-At the 2-hour mark, prepare 2 large sheets of heavy-duty foil.
-If you don't have heavy duty, use 2 sheets for each rib.
-Place the ribs meat-side down on the foil, and pour approximately 3/4 cup of marinade on and around each rib.
-Carefully fold the foil to form and envelope the ribs, and return ribs to smoker.
+3. At the 2-hour mark, prepare 2 large sheets of heavy-duty foil.
+If you don't have heavy-duty foil, use 2 sheets for each rib.
+Place the ribs meat-side down on the foil and pour approximately ¾ cup of marinade on and around each rib.
+Carefully fold the foil to form an envelope around the ribs and return ribs to smoker.